 Shell Advance Ultra 2

 Valvoline 2-Stroke Racing Oil

-Semi-synthetic oils that have the required JASO FD rating.
+Semi-synthetic oils that meet the JASO FD rating.
 The semi-synthetics are considerably less expensive than the 100% synthetic oils.

 Bel-Ray SL-2 Semi-Synthetic 2T Engine Oil

 Fuchs Silkolene Comp 2 ester based semi synthetic

 The best mixing bottle is from Shoreline Marine and is sold by Sports Academy and others.
 It is simple, well marked, and can be sealed to keep dirt out.

 Some mix their fuel at a lesser ratio than the recommended 50:1 for the Top 80, e.g. 40:1, thinking that it helps lubricate engine parts better or is necessary when breaking in a new Top 80.
 Both Miniplane and Polini warn against this practice as it can damage an engine due to the increased fuel mixture viscosity which can lean out the fuel/air mixture and overheat the engine.
 Always be sure to follow the recommendations of the engine manufacturer.
 Pilots have to resist rumors and hearsay and stick to the engine manuals and information from well-researched sources like this web site.

 Here is a discussion of what can happen when lower fuel oil ratios are used in engines where this is not recommended.
 It will lean out the fuel burn and can foul the combustion chamber, including the piston ring, regardless of the type of gasoline used.

 Minari has this note in their user manual, "WARNING: Please note that an excessive amount of oil does not stretch the life of the engine. a wrong quantity of oil leads to seizure."
 That is, too much oil in the gasoline causes overheating in some engines.